 If the Error Report that is attached to either a ‘Rejected Electronic Claim’ letter or ‘Buyer Created Tax Invoice (BCTI) is not sufficient, please refer to IMMS errors (Excel, 16 KB), a spreadsheet containing a list of possible error messages, a full description of what the error means and what needs to be done to correct the error.
 If further information is required, phone the Contact Centre on 0800 458 448.

 The indication is the reason that the vaccine was administered.
 The scheduled reason eg, 6 weeks, is used to report where the vaccination falls on the NZ vaccination schedule.
-Refer to the table below for the indication value that Sector Services staff refer to and the description which is most likely what the provider will see on their screen.
+Refer to the table below for the indication value that Sector Operations staff refer to and the description which is most likely what the provider will see on their screen.